acdh-oeaw/MerMEId2git/README.md

 * JRE 8 or higher version is required to run.
 * Clone the repository using `git clone https://github.com/acdh-oeaw/MerMEId2git.git` command.
 * There is pre-compiled JAR file, which you can run by `java -jar trunk/target/mermeid2git.jar` command.
-* Configuration file `settings.ini` with default values will be created as sibling to JAR file, in the same parent directory into which you place the JAR.
+* The JAR file can be copied into any folder, configuration file `settings.ini` with default values will be created as sibling to JAR file, in the same parent directory into which you place the JAR.

 ## Configuration

 * Upon first start (creation of `settings.ini` file described in previous step) a GUI window will pop up.
-* Following parameters are needed to be filled in:
+* Following parameters are needed to be set:
   * `DB URI` - eXist database URI, prefixed with `xmldb:exist://`
   * `DB user`, `DB password` - credentials to log into the eXist database.
 The password is stored locally.
   * `DB MerMEId collection` - pre-configured constant `dcm` will most likely not needed to be changed.
 It is name of eXist-db collection where MerMEI'd data XMLs reside.